 Introduction: In this article – part of an ongoing “Introduction to Genealogy” series – Gena Philibert-Ortega discusses some basic aspects of doing family history research.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 You’ve enjoyed watching recent genealogy television shows where celebrities or even everyday people make exciting discoveries about their family history.
 Now you are ready to research your own family history.
 Maybe you’ve begun doing some family history research but need some guidance.
 Great!
 Family history is a wonderful pursuit and there’s nothing like the feeling of uncovering the stories of your family’s place in history.

 But you might be thinking: “Now what?”
 Well one of the first things you should do is to start with the here and now.
 There’s a funny saying that genealogy is about tracing yourself back to better people.
 Well that’s partly true; it’s all about tracing your family back in time, but in order to do that you need to start with you.

 I know, you’re thinking: “Why should I start with me?
 After all, genealogy is about family history, not about my life.”
 Yes, genealogy is about tracing and documenting your family’s history – but it’s also about connecting each generation of children to their parents.

 So start with yourself and document your relationship to your parents via a birth certificate or other record, then document your parents’ relationship to your grandparents – this allows you to start your research on the right track.
 It’s tempting to skip generations so that you can research a Revolutionary War veteran or the first immigrant ancestor, but resist that temptation because it can often lead to tracing the wrong ancestor.